Jasonx63/crowdstrike-se-labs/docs/lab-02/README.md

 - reviewing command-line context;
 - identifying outbound network activity;
 - correlating process and network events;
-- understanding how Falcon can provide both investigation visibility and prevention.
+- understanding how Falcon provides detection and investigation visibility when prevention is disabled.

 The activity was performed in an isolated lab environment and was designed for safe security testing.